avafinger/orangepi-6-plus-experiments/README.md

 ## Real-time streaming

-This experiment streams videos from the Orange Pi 6 Plus to an Intel Box, the encoder used is H.265 (HEVC) and decoded and displayed on the receiving end (Intel Box), Live streaming with RTSP experiments.
+This experiment streams live videos from the Orange Pi 6 Plus to an Intel Box, the encoder used is H.265 (HEVC).
+It is decoded and displayed on the receiving end (Intel Box).

+- Live streaming with RTSP is on the to-do list, but requires to dig into gstreamer.

 ### Localhost live streaming